 Independent School District 877 shall take proactive measures to eliminate violence in our schools by protecting children and employees whose health or welfare may be jeopardized through acts of violence.
 Each school will strive to make schools safe by promoting safe and secure learning and working environments.
+In accordance with state laws, BHS will conduct at least one active shooter (lockdown) drill with students.
+This training will include parental notification, voluntary opt-out of participation, and follow-up debriefing with students.
+Please see BHS communication for more information regarding dates and opt-out processes.
 Additionally, students are encouraged to "say something if you see something" that is a potential threat to student, staff, or visitor health and safety.

 A student who brings a firearm to school may be expelled for up to 365 calendar days.
-The Superintendent may, on a case by case basis, recommend to the Board of Education a modification on this requirement.
+The Superintendent may, on a case-by-case basis, recommend to the Board of Education a modification of this requirement.
 Students with disabilities may be expelled for behavior unrelated to their disabilities as long as procedural safeguards required by IDEA and Section 504 are followed.
 Students will be expelled according to the Pupil Fair Dismissal Act.
 Any person in violation of this policy will be referred to the local law enforcement agency.